InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/estimate_frequency_response.md

 ## 2) The Welch Method for Averaging

-The function implements the **Welch averaging method** [1, pp. 356–364], which provides a smoother and statistically robust estimate by dividing the data into overlapping, windowed segments.
+The function implements the **Welch averaging method** [1], which provides a smoother and statistically robust estimate by dividing the data into overlapping, windowed segments.

 1. **Segmentation:**
    The signals are divided into short overlapping sections of length $N_\text{est}$ with overlap.